SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/introduction-to-cloud-siem.md

 Cloud SIEM is a purchased add-on with an ever-expanding library of content designed for security operations.
 Cloud SIEM automatically normalizes, enriches, and correlates all your data across multiple data sources into actionable security Insights.

+## Get started with threat investigation

-Watch this micro lesson to learn how to use Insights in Cloud SIEM to perform threat investigations.
+Watch this micro lesson to learn how to get started using Cloud SIEM for threat investigation.

 <Iframe url="https://www.youtube.com/embed/cDUOzQ63zmc?rel=0"
         width="854px"